joe-irving/RIPS/donate.md

 # Donate

-Please consider donating to the [Rebels in Prison Support fundraiser](https://chuffed.org/project/rebels-in-prison).
+Please consider donating to the [Rebels in Prison Support fundraiser](https://chuffed.org/project/rips).

-Donations can also be made to the Rebels in Prison Support bank account:

-Account Name: Alice Reid

-Sort Code: 08-90-66

-Account Number: 09462487

 Please consider making a recurring monthly donation if you can.
 It will help us plan our activities effectively.